2025–26 West of Scotland Football League: Fourth Division

+In their first season as part of the West of Scotland Football League, East Kilbride YM won the Fourth Division title by three points ahead of Royal Albert, with the two teams playing out a 2–2 draw on the final day.

 Team changes

 Defending champions Knightswood were promoted to the Third Division alongside Port Glasgow, Kello Rovers and Easterhouse Academy.
 In their place, Vale of Leven, Irvine Victoria and Wishaw were relegated from the Third Division East Kilbride YM joined the West of Scotland League from the amateur Caledonian Premier Division.